abbreviatedman/dangerroom/README.md

 These are fixable issues—please respond to the Issues on the GitHub repo if you'd like to discuss working on them.

-### Requires OMZ
+### Requires Oh My Zsh

-The most likely user not currently supported by this theme is one who has ZSH (the default on Mac) but has not installed Oh My Zsh.
+The most likely user not currently supported by this theme is one who has ZSH (the default on Mac) but has not installed Oh My Zsh (which takes a couple extra steps).
 It should be doable to remove Oh My Zsh code, or replace it with pure Zsh code.

 Contributions are welcome.

 ### Does Not Support Other VCSs